Meir Amit: Early life

 Amit was born in Tiberias as Meir Slutsky during the Mandate era, cousin of the Russian-Jewish poet, Boris Slutsky.
 He later adopted the name Amit which means "colleague" in Hebrew and was called Meir Amit Slutsky.
 At a young age, he joined kibbutz Alonim in the lower Galilee and enlisted in the Haganah.
 He fought for the Haganah during the 1948 Arab-Israeli War.
 He remained in the military and rose through the ranks to become a major general.
-During his military career he came to be regarded as a protégé of Moshe Dayan.
-In the late 1950s Amit studied at Columbia Business School in New York City, earning an MBA degree.
-After returning to Israel, Amit entered the Israeli intelligence community, first as a major general at the head of IDF Intelligence in 1961, and then as Mossad Director in 1963.
-He was the only figure in Israel's history to hold the position of Mossad chief and head of military intelligence at the same time.
+In the late 1950s, Amit studied at Columbia Business School in New York City, earning an MBA degree.